shellylac/acspri_llm_guide/codebook/day3_s1_schedule.md

 ## 🎯 Session Objectives

-✅ Understand RAG and how it differs from pure LLM inference
-✅ Create a vector database (Chroma) from documents
+✅ Understand RAG and how it differs from pure LLM inference / fine-tuning ✅ Create a vector database (Chroma) from documents
 ✅ Perform similarity search with sentence embeddings
 ✅ Generate grounded responses using Gemini Pro or Hugging Face
-✅ Use Colab or Streamlit as front-end delivery mechanisms
+✅ Building a GraphRag and understanding how it differs from RAG

 ---